Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-games/spell/keebble/rules/_index.md

 Grab a paper.
 Fold it in half six times: you should have 64 "cells" now.

 You can start with an empty page.
-Or let [the website](../#board) generate a starting board and copy it to your paper.
+Or let [the website](../board/) generate a starting board and copy it to your paper.

 Each player grabs a pen and claims one cell at the edge of the paper.
 You'll use this to write down which letters you have "in your hand".

 {{% rules/rules-remark %}}
-Decide on two things before the game starts.

-**Direction of play**: how words are oriented and read.

-**Dictionary**: what source decides if a word is valid.
+Decide on two things before the game starts. **Direction of play**: how words are oriented and read---and **Dictionary**: what source decides if a word is valid.
 {{% /rules/rules-remark %}}

 ## Objective